nds-org/developer-tutorial/example-3-owncloud/README.md

 6. Wait for the stack to start.
   * NOTE: this may take several minutes the first time, as Docker will pull the image before running it.
 7. Once the stack has started, navigate to its endpoint by click the link to the right of the service name.
-8. A new tab will open, where you will be able to taken to the ownCloud interface, and continue through the ownCloud setup using their web interface.
+8. A new tab will open, where you will be taken to the ownCloud self-installation web interface.
+  * Enter the username and password that you would like to use for the ownCloud administrator.
+  * During the setup, be sure to expand the "Storage & database".
+  * Choose **MySQL / MariaDB** to specify your MySQL instance details.
+  * You will be prompted to enter the database, username, and password that you specified while configuring MySQL, as well as the address of the running instance.
+    * Back at the NDS Labs interface, click the **Config** button to the right of the service name under your ownCloud stack.
+    * The database, username, and password are listed under "Environment".
+    * The address where ownCloud can reach MySQL is listed under "Endpoints" as the "Internal Address".
+    * NOTE: This MySQL instance is not exposed to the public internet, so there is no "External Address" listed.
+  * Once you have entered the details of the running MySQL instance, click **Finish Setup**.
-9. You should then be brought to the home page, where you will be able to upload new files and view existing files existing on the volume above.
+9. You should then be brought to your ownCloud instance's home page, where you will be able to upload new files and view existing files existing on the attached volume.
-10. Upload a test file somewhere into ownCloud using the button at the top-left of the screen.
+10. Upload a test file somewhere into ownCloud using the **+** button at the top-left of the screen.
+11. To verify that MySQL is receiving updates from ownCloud, let's find a reference to the file you just uploaded in the MySQL database.
-11. Jump over to your terminal and execute `docker ps` and locate the running MySQL container.
+  * Jump over to your terminal and execute `docker ps | grep mysql` to locate the running MySQL container and grab its container id.
-12. Execute `docker exec -it <container id> mysql -u owncloud -p` and enter the MySQL password for the "owncloud" user.
+  * Execute `docker exec -it <container id> mysql -u owncloud -p` and enter the MySQL password for the "owncloud" user.
 This will drop you into the container at the mysql shell.
- * You can view the database name, username, and password by clicking the "View Config" button next to MySQL in the ownCloud stack service list of the NDS Labs web interface.
+    * Click the **Config** button to the right of the service name under your ownCloud stack and copy / paste the MySQL password into the prompt.
-13. Execute the following query to verify that your new file upload was persisted to MySQL `select path from owncloud.oc_filecache order by path;`.
+  * Execute the following query to verify that your new file upload was persisted to MySQL `select path from owncloud.oc_filecache order by path;`.
-14. You should see all of your files, including the newly-uploaded file, ordered by file path and listed in the output.
+  * You should see all of your files, including the newly-uploaded file, ordered by file path and listed in the output.

 ## Success!
 Congratulations!
 You made it through the entire tutorial.